Malcolm Peterson Psychotherapist/Counsellor (UKCP REG)

-I provide EMDR to help people who have been exposed to traumatic events as well as those suffering with anxiety disorders and phobias.
+I provide Eye Movment Desensitization and Reprocessing (EMDR) to help people who have been exposed to traumatic events as well as those suffering with anxiety disorders and phobias.

 How counselling can help

 Counselling aims to help you deal with and overcome issues that are causing emotional pain or making you feel uncomfortable.